Applied Developmental and Educational Psychology

 master of arts (m.a.) degree

-Our program curriculum is developed to be maximally flexible to meet the needs of diverse career goals and training needs.
+Our program curriculum is developed to be maximally flexible to meet diverse career goals and training needs.
 The required 30 credits (ten 3-credit courses) can be completed in a one-year period, or spread over two or more years.
-The curriculum includes a set of core course requirements that provide a rich and broad understanding of cognitive and social/emotional processes of human development from early childhood to adulthood.
+The curriculum includes a set of core course requirements that provide a rich and broad understanding of cognitive and social/emotional processes of human development from infancy to adulthood.
 Core requirements also include courses on scientific methods of studying human development, and on analyzing social issues and social structures that support or impede development and well-being.

-As a capstone experience, students in their final semester complete an advanced praccticum in which they work in an applied, research, or policy practicum site related to their area of interest.
+As a capstone experience, students in their final semester complete an advanced practicum in which they work in an applied, research, or policy practicum site related to their area of interest.

-Beyond the core requirements, the ADEP Master's program provides students flexibility: students work with their academic advisor to select an additional set of courses that best fulfills their career goals and areas of interest.
+Beyond the core requirements, students work with their academic advisor to select an additional set of courses that best fulfills their career goals and areas of interest.
 Through these courses students can elect to complete Certificates or Specializations in areas including:

 - Assessment Literacy and Data Use for Educators